 You can achieve temperature control through adjustable vents which limit airflow or you can do it by using a controllable heat source.
 A controllable heat source the easiest way to smoke because you don’t have to deal with fire tending and vent adjustments.
 This also allows for a very simple smoker design.
-Take for instance an electric trash can smoker.
-The design is very simple.
+Take, for instance, an electric trash can smoker which has a very simple design.
 An electric hot plate provides heat while wood chunks in a pan on the hot plate provide smoke.
 The temperature control of the hot plate allows for direct heating of the cooking chamber.
 This can also be accomplished with a gas burner.

-Now while you've got the basic principles in mind you first need to think about whether or not you want your smoker to be portable.
-Portable doesn't necessarily mean it can be loaded into the back of a pickup, but simply that you could move it at all.
+Now while you've got the basic principles in mind, you first need to think about whether or not you want your smoker to be portable.
+(Portable doesn't necessarily mean it can be loaded into the back of a pickup, but simply that you can move it.)
 Smokers can be permanent fixtures on your property or they can be set up and moved if necessary.
 For instance, you could have a beautiful brick unit with lots of versatility and plenty of smoking space, however, you won't be able to move it to another location in your backyard.

-Brick or stone smokers have a lot of advantage over other kinds of smokers.
+Brick or stone smokers have a lot of advantage over others.
 Brick holds heat, so once one of these smokers is up to temperature it will hold that heat very well.
 This levels the heat spikes that can occur in many metal designs.
 With a permanent structure smoker you can also add in all the features you might want.
 Electricity and plumbing can be added to the unit giving you a lot more versatility to your outdoor cooking area.